g13013/broccoli-auto-generated/README.md

 # broccoli-auto-generated
 A plugin for auto generating files from templates files or the `template` option.
-Templates should contain mustache placeholders, the template processor is intentionally very simple and logicless, if you want more sophisticated template processing, your can set the `processor` option.
+Templates should contain mustache placeholders, and the template processor is intentionally very simple and logicless, if you want more sophisticated template processing, your can set the `processor` option.

 Note: It still in beta until version 0.1, use at your own risk.